menkuichan/super-enigma-service/README.md

 ```
 ... where ```some-mongo``` is the name you want to assign to your container and ```tag``` is the tag specifying the MongoDB version you want.

+## Available commands in the Makefile

+`build-image` - build an image from a Dockerfile with the service.

+`run-service` - run a docker container with the service.

+`stop-service` - stop running container with the service.

+`image-publish` - push an image with the service to a registry.

+`run-mongo` - run a docker container with MongoDB.

+`stop-mongo` - stop running container with MongoDB.

 ## Available endpoints

 `GET /movies` - get a list of movies.